kellymoreira/Timestamp-Microservice/README.md

 <h2 id="Feedbacks">📨 Feedbacks</h2>
-I'm a Junior, and I really would like to hear in case there are any tips, corrections, suggestions, or comments about this little project. <br>
+I'm a Junior, and I really would like to hear in case there are any tips, corrections, suggestions, or comments about this little project.
 Your feedback is highly valued, and it helps me improve and learn!

 <!--